linux-nvme/nvme-cli/doc/rst/types.rst

   Field Replaceable Unit

 ``crdt1``
-  Controller Retry Delay time in 100 millisecod units if CQE CRD field is 1
+  Controller Retry Delay time in 100 millisecond units if CQE CRD field is 1

 ``crdt2``
-  Controller Retry Delay time in 100 millisecod units if CQE CRD field is 2
+  Controller Retry Delay time in 100 millisecond units if CQE CRD field is 2

 ``crdt3``
-  Controller Retry Delay time in 100 millisecod units if CQE CRD field is 3
+  Controller Retry Delay time in 100 millisecond units if CQE CRD field is 3

 ``rsvd134``